-\triangle The figures do not always show the correct colours.

-- △ Observe the instructions below to prevent unsafe situations: - Only ever use the supplied wood set. - Place the wood set exactly as described. - Make sure the ionization and ignition electrodes and the surrounding space remain free(see fig. 8-4 and 8-5). - Prevent the fine vermiculite dust from ending up on the burner. - - The main burner will not ignite properly; which could result in unsafe situations. - The appliance will become filthy more quickly, as a result of soot. - The flame picture is affected.
+- \triangle The figures do not always show the correct colours. - △ Observe the instructions below to prevent unsafe situations: - Only ever use the supplied wood set. - Place the wood set exactly as described. - Make sure the ionization and spark electrodes and the surrounding space remain free (see fig. 8-7 and 8-8). - Make sure there is no vermiculite dust on the burner. - A Place the logs exactly as described, otherwise: - The main burner will not ignite properly; which could result in unsafe situations. - The appliance will become filthy more quickly, as a result of soot. - The flame picture will be affected.

-8.3.1 Wood set
+8.3.1 Installing the wood set

-The wood set consists of a number of logs (see fig. 8-6), vermiculite (see fig. 8-7), chips (see fig. 8-8), glow material (see fig. 8-9) and ash (see fig. 8-10).
+The wood set consists of a number of logs (see fig. 8-9), vermiculite (see fig. 8-10), chips (see fig. 8-11), glow material (see fig. 8-12) and ash (see fig. 8-13).